John Mellencamp: 2019–present: Small Town musical, Strictly a One-Eyed Jack and Orpheus Descending

-“I’m already writing songs for another record, so that’s how far ahead I am,” Mellencamp said.
-“I’m talking to you about a record (Strictly a One-Eyed Jack) that’s been done for about a year and a half, so I’m already on to my new songs — not as a job, just as they come.
-I can tell you there’s a couple good songs already that I thought, ‘Wow, did I write that fuckin’ song?!’
-So that’s encouraging.”

-Some of the songs that may be on Mellencamp's next album are leftovers from Strictly a One-Eyed Jack.
-“The album is really about one guy, just one guy’s voice speaking about his life,” Mellencamp explains, speaking of Strictly a One-Eyed Jack.
-“When I put it together it felt like John Huston sent me all these songs.
-And I wrote quite a few songs for this record, and some of the songs didn’t have his voice, didn’t have the feeling that this record has.
-So they were eliminated, and it didn’t take me long to make that decision.
-I’d walk in and the guys in the band would look at me and go, ‘Not the same guy talking,’ so we’d just move on to another song.
-But some of those songs we didn’t record were pretty good, too.”

-In the summer of 2022, Mellencamp confirmed through his social media channels that he is, indeed, working on the follow-up to Strictly a One-Eyed Jack.
-On August 24, 2022, he shared the lyrics to a brand new song called “The Eyes of Portland” – a diatribe against homelessness that will be on the new record.
+In the summer of 2022, Mellencamp confirmed through his social media channels that he was, indeed, working on the follow-up to Strictly a One-Eyed Jack.
+On August 24, 2022, he shared the lyrics to a brand new song called "The Eyes of Portland" – a diatribe against homelessness that will be on the new record.

-During a performance in his hometown of Seymour, Indiana on September 17, 2022 to benefit the Southern Indiana Center for the Arts, Mellencamp revealed the title of the new record to be Orpheus Descending.
-"The name of the new record is Orpheus Descending," Mellencamp said to the audience.
+During a performance in his hometown of Seymour, Indiana, on September 17, 2022, to benefit the Southern Indiana Center for the Arts, Mellencamp revealed the new record's title to be Orpheus Descending.
+"The name of the new record is Orpheus Descending," Mellencamp told the audience.
 "Do you guys know who Orpheus was?
 He was a Greek god that came down, and he was the best singer, the best songwriter, and men wanted to be like him and girls wanted to be with him.
-What happened was the girl he fell in love with got sent to Haiti, he went down and met with the devil and bad things happened......You can read about Orpheus in Greek mythology."
+What happened was the girl he fell in love with got sent to Hades, he went down and met with the devil, and bad things happened......You can read about Orpheus in Greek mythology."

-Orpheus Descending will be released in 2023.
-Mellencamp launched a 78-date tour called "Live and in Person" on February 5, 2023 in Bloomington, Indiana.
-It is set to wrap up on June 24 in South Bend, Indiana.
-The tour marks the return of violinist Lisa Germano to Mellencamp's band.
-Germano played with Mellencamp from 1985-1993 before leaving in 1994 to pursue a solo career.
+Orpheus Descending, Mellencamp's twenty-fifth album, was released on June 16, 2023.
+Mellencamp launched a 78-date tour called "Live and in Person" on February 5, 2023, in Bloomington, Indiana.
+The tour wrapped up on June 27 in Milwaukee.
+Mellencamp debuted "Hey God" and "The Eyes of Portland," two songs from Orpheus Descending, in his 2023 live set.
+"Hey God" is the album's first single and was released on April 21, 2023, followed by "The Eyes of Portland" as the second single on May 12, 2023.

+The Live and In Person tour marked the return of violinist Lisa Germano to Mellencamp's band.
+Germano played with Mellencamp from 1985 to 1993 before leaving in 1994 to pursue a solo career.
+Germano also played violin on Orpheus Descending, marking the first Mellencamp studio album she has played on since 1993's Human Wheels.